 - Perform a court security audit using National Sheriffs’ Association provided forms and present the findings in written form.

 - Minimum of 3 Years Court Security Experience

 - Advanced Court Security Certification

 Select one of the courses listed below beyond what you have already completed for the Basic Court Security and Advanced Court Security certificate.

 * Available Online

-There is an administrative cost of $495 to enroll in certificate program.
+Each individual course has a tuition cost that is due at the time of course registration.
+There is an additional one-time administrative cost of $495 to enroll in this certificate program.
 If you do not complete the certification process in the allotted time or are not approved for the certification, no refund will be given.